Skip to content

 op = "gcp://signing-key" # GCP Secret Manager (GOOGLE_CLOUD_PROJECT + access token / metadata); version defaults to latest

-The op key takes a scheme reference resolved fresh at sandbox creation: env://NAME, vault://<mount>/<path>#<field>, aws://<secret-id>[#json-key] (AWS Secrets Manager — AWS_REGION/AWS_DEFAULT_REGION plus standard AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY/AWS_SESSION_TOKEN), gcp://<name>[#version] or gcp://projects/<p>/secrets/<n>/versions/<v> (GCP Secret Manager — GOOGLE_CLOUD_PROJECT plus GOOGLE_OAUTH_ACCESS_TOKEN or the GCE metadata server), or op://… (1Password, not built in — always fails closed).
-Resolution is fail-closed: an unresolvable reference aborts sandbox creation rather than starting without the secret.
+The op key takes a scheme reference resolved fresh at Citadel creation: env://NAME, vault://<mount>/<path>#<field>, aws://<secret-id>[#json-key] (AWS Secrets Manager — AWS_REGION/AWS_DEFAULT_REGION plus standard AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY/AWS_SESSION_TOKEN), gcp://<name>[#version] or gcp://projects/<p>/secrets/<n>/versions/<v> (GCP Secret Manager — GOOGLE_CLOUD_PROJECT plus GOOGLE_OAUTH_ACCESS_TOKEN or the GCE metadata server), or op://… (1Password, not built in — always fails closed).
+Resolution is fail-closed: an unresolvable reference aborts Citadel creation rather than starting without the secret. runeward doctor and GET /v1/readiness?profile=... perform the same prerequisite check without returning secret values.

 Seeding and exporting workspaces